Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules

-Now we change the threshold parameters $s_0$ and Borel parameters $T^2$ to satisfy the following four criteria:\\ $\bullet$ Pole dominance at the hadron side;\\ $\bullet$ Convergence of the operator product expansion;\\ $\bullet$ Appearance of the Borel platforms;\\ $\bullet$ Satisfying the energy scale formula,\\ via trial and error.
-The pole contributions (PC) are defined by
+At this step, we change the continuum threshold parameters $s_0$ and Borel parameters $T^2$ to meet with the following four criteria:\\ $\bullet$ Pole (in other words, ground state) dominance at the hadron side;\\ $\bullet$ Convergence of the operator product expansion at the QCD side;\\ $\bullet$ Appearance of the enough flat Borel platforms;\\ $\bullet$ Satisfying the modified energy scale formula,\\ via trial and error.
+We define the pole contributions (PC) routinely,